 The group of researchers studying microplastics might submit their article to a journal that publishes research in environmental science or chemical engineering.
 If the journal is peer reviewed, it will be reviewed and the peer reviewers will recommend if the article should be published, revised, or rejected.

+Scene 3: Talking head

 Let’s return to the question of why journal articles are so important for engineering research.
 First, journal articles are a common way for researchers to communicate new findings, allowing us to learn about new and exciting research.
 Secondly, and arguably more importantly, many journal articles are peer reviewed, meaning that experts have found them to be of high quality, which provides you with an extra level of confidence.